1996 Western North America blackouts

 The 1996 Western North America blackouts were two widespread power outages that occurred across Western Canada, the Western United States, and Northwest Mexico on July 2 and August 10, 1996.
-They were spread 6 weeks apart and were thought to be similarly caused by excess demand during a hot summer.
+They were separated by six weeks and were believed to have been similarly caused by excessive demand during a hot summer.

-Though affecting millions, the blackouts were largely an inconvenience, and not emergencies.
-On both occasions airport operations continued, and power was restored within minutes or hours.
+Though they affected millions, the blackouts were largely an inconvenience rather than emergencies.
+On both occasions, airport operations continued, and power was restored within minutes or hours.

-The blackouts raised concerns about the then-recent debates about deregulating electricity utilities.
+The blackouts raised concerns about the then-recent debates regarding deregulating electricity utilities.

 July 2 blackout

-On July 2, 1996, a voltage instability resulted from the loss of steady state equilibrium conditions, caused by reactive power deficiency in the Idaho area.
+On July 2, 1996, California and the coastal Pacific Northwest imported extensive hydropower from the inland Pacific Northwest and Canada and thermal power from the eastern Rockies.
+North American grid managers regularly simulate possible grid conditions to plan for contingencies, but had not investigated these particular long-range power flows.
+Although managers did not realize it, the system operated close to a dynamical singularity, and grid response to a small reactive power deficiency in the Idaho area would involve very large and very rapid voltage changes all across the system.
+A brief grounding and misconfigured relay then effected the deficiency, and protective devices separated large segments of the grid faster than operators could react.
 The power failure affected parts of Alberta and British Columbia in Canada, western Mexico, as well as Idaho, Montana, Utah, New Mexico, California, and Arizona, affecting more than two million people.

 Most power was restored in an hour or two.

+The following day, transmission lines disconnected in a similar manner, but precautionary limits imposed on the transmission system following the July 2 blackout prevented cascading failure.

 President Bill Clinton directed the United States Department of Energy to investigate the reasons for the widespread power outage and whether it could have been prevented.

 August 10 blackout

-On August 10, 1996, the western electric grid experienced another massive blackout.